Piano Trio No. 4 (Mozart)

+This trio was played by Frédéric Chopin in his last recital on 16 February 1848 in Paris, together with violinist Jean-Delphin Alard and cellist Auguste Franchomme.

 Movements

 This piano trio is in three movements:

 Beckles Willson comments that "the mellifluous nature of the first movement's opening piano theme and the unusually detailed and intricate shades of dynamics marked in the score, including the marking of 'dolce' to the second theme, both provide chamber-like intimacy.
 The first presentation of the second movement's stately theme is in the piano alone; in the second presentation the cello and the violin surround the piano.
 The cello's provision of the bass-line in bar 13 in particular is a potent registral and harmonic features of the altered theme."